rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 tags:
     - Deep Dive
 ---
-A routed network allows you to communicate between different ROS environments in the following.
+A routed network allows you to communicate between different ROS environments as described in the following scenarios.

 * ROS environments that are deployed in the cloud.
 * ROS environments that are deployed in the device (can be in same or different networks)
 * A combination of both

 {{%notice info%}}
-To reduce the latency, it's advised to use native network within the same local area network.
+In latency sensitive applications, when all the ROS environments are in  (For example, in case of simulation), it is advised to use native network.
 For more information, [click here](/5_deep-dives/53_networking-and-communication/535_ros-network-native/).
 {{%/notice%}}

 In case of routed network, the rapyuta.io platform relies on a sub-component called the cloud bridge for implicitly establishing a communication channel between two or more ROS environments.
 It is an application-level bridge that offers many compelling features to ROS developers including augmented ROS over the public internet and dedicated features for dynamic multi-robot ROS communication.